Harnack inequalities and H\"older estimates for master equations: Definition and integro-differential formula

 \section{Definition and integro-differential formula}

 In this section we present the precise definition of $H^su(t,x)=(\partial_t+L)^su(t,x)$ and show that in general this is a master operator.

 Let $L$ be a nonnegative normal linear operator on a Hilbert space $L^2(\Omega)$ with some positive measure $d\eta$.
 For concreteness and simplicity of the presentation, we will assume that $L$ has discrete spectrum and $d\eta$ is the Lebesgue measure.
+We will also assume for simplicity that the eigenfunctions of $L$ are real-valued.
 We can always obtain the general result by using the Spectral Theorem, the Fourier transform, the Hankel transform, the corresponding orthogonal expansions with respect to $d\eta$, etc.

 Therefore, suppose that $L$ has a countable sequence of eigenvalues and eigenfunctions $(\lambda_k,\phi_k)_{k\geq0}$ such that $0\leq\lambda_0<\lambda_1\leq \lambda_2\leq \cdots\nearrow\infty$ and so that $\{\phi_k\}_{k\geq0}$ forms an orthonormal basis of $L^2(\Omega)$.
 In the case in which $\lambda_0=0$ (for instance, for the Neumann Laplacian) we assume that all the functions involved have zero integral mean over $\Omega$.
 With this, any function $u(t,x)\in L^2(\R\times\Omega)$ can be written as